Andy Briggs (businessman)

-Andy Briggs MBE (born March 1966) is a British businessman and chief executive of Phoenix Group.
+Andy Briggs MBE (born 24 March 1966) is a British businessman and chief executive of Standard Life plc.
 He previously served as the Aviva Chief Executive Officer UK Insurance and Global Life and Health as well as the Government Business Champion for Older Workers and NSPCC trustee.

 Early life and education

-Briggs went to King Edward VI Grammar School, Chelmsford.
+Briggs grew up in Chelmsford, Essex, and went to King Edward VI Grammar School, Chelmsford.
 He has a BSc Honours in Mathematics and Actuarial studies from the University of Southampton.